tektutor/scala-oct-2021/Day3/README.md

 ### Can the child auxiliary constructor invoke Parent auxiliary constructors directly?
 - No, Scala doesn't allow Child auxiliary constructors to invoke Parent auxiliary constructor.
-- Chid auxiliary constructor must invoke the local primary constructor as the first statement
+- Child auxiliary constructor must invoke the local primary constructor as their first statement
 - However, the Child class when it extends can choose to invoke either the Primary constructor of Parent, or any of the auxiliary constructors of Parent